 Cholesterol-Lowering Drugs Lead to Cancer

-Numerous scientific studies have confirmed the relation between the use of these drugs and different types of cancer.
+Numerous scientific studies have confirmed the relationship between the use of these drugs and different types of cancer.

 Until we get some solid results, many experts recommend avoiding this type of treatment and its use only in cases of a high risk of emergence of coronary heart disease.

-In addition, a study that was performed four years ago and published in the reputable The Prostate Journal, men who used statin drugs regardless of their type are much more prone to experience prostate cancer compared to those who stay away from these drugs.
-According to the same study, men who have never taken statin drugs have about an 85% less chance to develop this type of cancer.
+In addition, in a study that was performed four years ago and published in the reputable Prostate Journal, men who used statin drugs regardless of their type are much more prone to experience prostate cancer compared to those who stay away from these drugs.
+According to the same study, men who have never taken statin drugs have about an 85% less chance of developing this type of cancer.

 A Few Other Reasons To Stay Away from cholesterol-lowering drugs:

-• Statins drain the levels of CoQ10 in your system.
-If you take statin drugs on a regular basis and avoid taking CoQ10, you will expose your body to a serious health risk.
+- Statins drain the levels of CoQ10 in your system.
+If you take statin drugs regularly and avoid taking CoQ10, you will expose your body to a serious health risk;

-• Statins significantly increase the chances of developing chronic disease.
-Statin drugs are affecting the insulin levels which lead to inflammation in the body and this is a clear sign of the vast majority of chronic diseases.
+- Statins significantly increase the chances of developing chronic disease.
+Statin drugs affect insulin levels which leads to inflammation in the body and this is a clear sign of the vast majority of chronic diseases;

 According to Dr. Stephen Sinatra, a well-known expert in natural cardiology and a certified cardiologist, cholesterol is something that the human body needs.
 If we take a closer look at the Multiple Risk Factor intervention trial study which included more than 180.000 men that were analyzed for more than 13 years, men with higher cholesterol levels have experienced fewer hemorrhagic strokes than those with cholesterol levels under 180.

-Our body needs cholesterol in order to activate Vitamin D3 received through sunlight in the skin.
-In addition, people need cholesterol for many other things like production of reproductive hormones, adrenal hormones, lubrication, proper neurotransmitter functioning in the brain, etc. It is no surprise why many patients with very low LDL levels suffer from certain memory problems and early symptoms of Alzheimer’s.
+Our body needs cholesterol to activate Vitamin D3 received through sunlight in the skin.
+In addition, people need cholesterol for many other things like the production of reproductive hormones, adrenal hormones, lubrication, proper neurotransmitter functioning in the brain, etc. It is no surprise that many patients with very low LDL levels suffer from certain memory problems and early symptoms of Alzheimer’s.
 Some of them experience total global amnesia too.

-This is actually really shocking and unfortunately, it is not rare.
-There are many other factors that affect our health and lead to stroke and heart attack and cholesterol is certainly not one of the main factors.
+This is shocking and unfortunately, it is not rare.
+Many other factors affect our health and lead to stroke and heart attack and cholesterol is certainly not one of the main factors.

 How To Reduce Bad Cholesterol Levels in a Natural Way

-Luckily, there are some simple steps that each of us can take in order to balance and manage cholesterol levels.
-In addition to a healthy diet and physical activity on a regular basis, you can also add some of these things to your everyday life:
+Luckily, there are some simple steps that each of us can take to balance and manage cholesterol levels.
+In addition to a healthy diet and physical activity regularly, you can also add some of these things to your everyday life:

-• Include cinnamon in your diet – Scientists have confirmed that cinnamon can help the body reduce blood sugar level, triglycerides, and cholesterol.
+- Include cinnamon in your diet – Scientists have confirmed that cinnamon can help the body reduce blood sugar levels, triglycerides, and cholesterol.
 In a recent study that included 60 patients suffering from type 2 diabetes, it was confirmed that ¼ teaspoon (or 1 gram) of cinnamon was able to reduce blood sugar by 25%, triglycerides up to 30%, and LDL cholesterol by 20%.

-• Use lemongrass essential oil – A study conducted in 1989 by the scientists from the Department of Nutritional Sciences, University of Wisconsin and published in the reputable Lipids Medical Journal, lemongrass essential oil can reduce cholesterol levels.
+- Use lemongrass essential oil – A study conducted in 1989 by scientists from the Department of Nutritional Sciences, University of Wisconsin, and published in the reputable Lipids Medical Journal, that lemongrass essential oil can reduce cholesterol levels.
 This oil is used externally.
 Buy it Mayo Clinic.